SFDO-Tooling/CumulusCI/docs/data.md

 ## Sample Data

-CumulusCI has high-level tasks for working with the primary sample datasets used for projects.
+CumulusCI has easy to use tasks for working with the primary sample datasets used for projects.
 There is a 'default' dataset which would be used in scratch org configuration flows, as well as other datasets specific to the needs of specific scratch orgconfigurations.